rogerxaic/EventStreams/eventstreams108.md

 {: #disaster_recovery }
 {: faq}

-Currently, it is the responsibility of the user to manage their own {{site.data.keyword.messagehub}} disaster recovery. {{site.data.keyword.messagehub}} data can be replicated between an {{site.data.keyword.messagehub}} instance in one region and another instance in a different region.
+Currently, it is the responsibility of the user to manage their own {{site.data.keyword.messagehub}} disaster recovery. {{site.data.keyword.messagehub}} data can be replicated between an {{site.data.keyword.messagehub}} instance in one location (region) and another instance in a different location.
 However, the user is responsible for provisioning a remote {{site.data.keyword.messagehub}} instance and managing the replication.

 The user is also responsible for the backup of message payload data.
-Although this data is replicated across multiple Kafka brokers within a cluster, which protects against the majority of failures, this replication does not cover a region-wide failure.
+Although this data is replicated across multiple Kafka brokers within a cluster, which protects against the majority of failures, this replication does not cover a location-wide failure.

 Topic names are backed up by {{site.data.keyword.messagehub}}.